How To Clean Jewellery At Home

-Dust, pollution and daily wear can affect the brilliance of a gemstone and dull the surface of precious metals.
-As with all the finer things in life, you should take care to protect your jewellery and always store it in a dry area, away from direct sunlight.
+Dust, pollution, and daily wear can impact the brilliance of a gemstone and dull the surface of the metal.
+As with all the finer things in life, you should take care to look after your jewellery.
+One of our simpler suggestions is to store it in a dry area, away from direct sunlight.

-- For our silver collections, we suggest to lightly clean with a lint soft cloth.
+- For our silver collections, we recommend lightly cleaning with a lint soft cloth.

 - Keep your jewellery safe in the packaging provided or in a jewellery box.

-- Avoid your jewellery coming into contact with chemicals (i.e. perfumes and hairspray)
+- Avoid your jewellery coming into contact with chemicals (e.g. perfumes and hairspray).

-Containing no oxides, pure gold is the only precious metal that will not tarnish.
-Having said this, it is a relatively soft metal and care should always be taken with your gold jewellery.
-Generally, the higher the carat weight, the softer the metal; for example, 14ct gold tends to be more resistant to scratching than 18ct gold.
+Pure gold is the only precious metal that will not tarnish as it contains no oxide.
+Having said this, it is a relatively soft metal and we recommend handling gold jewellery with care.
+Generally, the higher the carat weight, the softer the metal.
+For example, 14ct gold tends to be more resistant to scratching than 18ct gold.
 We recommend that you wear rings of a similar carat together, e.g. your wedding and engagement ring.

-Gold should be cleaned regularly in order to maintain its beauty and patina.
-A soft, lint free cloth or better yet a gold polishing cloth is an effective way to keep gold jewellery looking its best.
+For gold, clean regularly to maintain its beauty and patina.
+A soft, lint-free cloth or a gold polishing cloth is an effective way to keep gold jewellery looking its best.

-White Gold – White gold is achieved by combining pure gold with alloys such as silver and palladium.
-As the natural colour of white gold is a greyish colour, almost all white gold jewellery is plated with a metal called rhodium which is used to brighten its colour.
+The natural colour of white gold is a greyish colour, thus is rhodium plated to bright its colour.
 Rhodium is very white and very hard but it may wear eventually.

-Rose Gold – Rose gold is the result of varying the proportions of copper and silver in the alloy, resulting in a beautiful pinkish hue.
-We use a bespoke alloy for our rose gold to create a universally flattering hue.
+Rose gold is the result of varying proportions of copper and silver in the alloy.
+This results in a beautiful pinkish hue.
+We use a bespoke alloy for our rose gold to create a flattering hue for our jewellery.

 Sterling Silver is an alloy of silver and other metals, usually copper.
-Pure silver is too soft for everyday wear; therefore, copper is generally used to give it strength while at the same time preserving the ductility of the metal and its beauty.
+Pure silver is too soft for everyday wear so copper is generally used to give it strength.
+Whilst at the same time preserving the ductility of the metal and its beauty.

-Clean your silver jewellery in warm soapy water, ensuring that it is rinsed thoroughly and dried before storing.
-Alternatively polish your silver jewellery with a soft cloth.
+Clean your silver jewellery in warm soapy water.
+Then, rinse it thoroughly and dry before storing.
+Or, polish your silver jewellery with a soft cloth.

 Never wear your gold vermeil jewellery in the shower or when swimming.
-Chlorine, especially at high temperatures, can permanently damage or discolour your gold vermeil jewellery.
+Chlorine can damage and discolour your gold vermeil jewellery.

-Gently clean your gold vermeil jewellery with a soft polishing cloth or even a silver polishing cloth.
+Gently clean your gold vermeil jewellery with a soft polishing cloth.
 Gold vermeil will fade with time.